tudordavidz/FLInterrupt/README.md

 FLInterrupt is an open-source, browser-based federated learning (FL) simulator that makes **client connectivity** a first-class experimental factor.
 A FastAPI + PyTorch backend runs synchronous FedAvg rounds, while a React dashboard lets you configure datasets and models, **interrupt or reconnect clients while training is live**, and inspect global metrics, per-client participation, repeated K-fold validation, and mean confusion matrices.

 It is designed for **education**, **classroom labs**, and **early-stage research prototyping**—where controlled participation experiments and exportable figures matter more than production-scale deployment.

-> This repository is prepared to meet [SoftwareX (Elsevier)](https://www.sciencedirect.com/journal/softwarex) requirements: public GitHub hosting, a documented `README.md`, and an approved open-source `LICENSE.txt` (MIT).

 ---